nehas25/charm-react-api/README.md

-# charm-react-client
+# charm-react-api
-Client side of the React project for a store
+Backend server for the React project for a store